ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+remains the same.
+Our duties should
+always be high enough to measure the
+difference between the wages paid
+labor at home and in competing coun­
+tries, and to adequately protect Ameri­
+can investments and American enter­
+prises.

+Facts About Humanity.

+There are 3,064 languages in the
+world, and its inhabitants profess more
+than 1,100 religions.
+The number of
+men is about equal to the number of
 women.
 The averger of life is about
 33 years.
 To 1,000 persons only one
 reaches 100 years c f age; to every 100